When VLMs 'Fix' Students: Identifying and Penalizing Over-Correction in the Evaluation of Multi-line Handwritten Math OCR: The PINK Score

 The first stage of PINK obtains a semantic evaluation of the VLM’s OCR output.
 For this purpose, we employ GPT-5 (`gpt-5-2025-08-07') as our auto-grader system, leveraging the GPT family's capabilities in both evaluation tasks \cite{geval2023,chiang2024assignment} and mathematical reasoning \cite{AIME2025Leaderboard, gpt5}.

 This system assesses mathematical correctness and logical flow irrespective of surface text forms.
 It employs a process-oriented rubric grounded in educational assessment principles.
-Following the philosophy that evaluating only final answers overlooks crucial problem-solving aspects~\cite{polya1945how, schoenfeld1985mathematical}, we adopt partial-credit scoring similar to standardized tests like AP Calculus~\cite{collegeboard2023ap, cambridge2022alevel}.
-Our rubric decomposes solutions into five components assessing the entire problem-solving arc, each worth 20 points for a total of 100, as detailed in \cref{fig:pipeline} (Step 2).
-Detailed rubric prompts are provided in supplementary materials (\cref{supp:prompts}).
+Following the philosophy that evaluating only final answers overlooks crucial problem-solving aspects~\cite{polya1945solve, schoenfeld1985mathematical}, we adopt partial-credit scoring similar to standardized tests like AP Calculus~\cite{collegeboard2023ap, cambridge2022alevel}.
+Our rubric decomposes solutions into five components assessing the entire problem-solving arc, each worth 20 points for a total of 100, as detailed in \cref{fig:pipeline} (Step 2). \revv{The full pedagogical basis and rubric specification are provided in ~\cref{subsec:rubric_details}; detailed prompts appear in ~\cref{supp:prompts}. }